 A few other models with comparable efficiency that you might consider are the Sonicare EasyClean (which is an older model, and doesn’t have quite as many features as the Philips Sonicare ProtectiveClean 5100) and the Oral-B Pro 1000 (which is less expensive, but also has limited functionality by comparison).

 3. Where to buy the Philips Sonicare ProtectiveClean 4100 electric toothbrush?

 As with any other electric toothbrush, you have the choice between getting it offline in a store or supermarket chain, like Target, Walmart or any other… or ordering it online.

 We suggest Amazon for your best option since the prices are usually the best you can find anywhere online, and there are frequent deals and discounts that can bring down your cost significantly.

 If you shop around, you might find other sites offering coupons or special offers which can add extra accessories or slash the price further.

 Why Trust ‘A Dentist’s Daughter’?

-Okay, with that out of the way, let’s take a deeper dive into the details of the Philips Sonicare ProtectiveClean 4100 electric toothbrush and look at what makes it such a popular favorite of thousands of owners.
+Okay, with that out of the way, let’s take a deeper dive into the details in this Philips Sonicare ProtectiveClean 4100 electric toothbrush review and look at what makes it such a popular favorite of thousands of owners.